-Xmas Book THE POWER ELITE, by C. FAILURE OF A REVOLUTION Wright Mills.
-A study of the strucby Rudolf Coper.
-Story of the events in Germany between Novture of our society, Paper, special ember 1918 and March 1919.
-Cloth, THE BENDING CROSS, by Ray \$1.
-SAM ADAMS, PIONEER IN Ginger.
+by Rudolf Coper.
+Story of the events in Germany between November 1918 and March 1919.
+Cloth, \$1.
+THE BENDING CROSS, by Ray SAM ADAMS, PIONEER IN Linger.
 A biography of Eugene V. PROPAGANDA, by John C. Miller.
-Debs.
-Cloth, \$1.75.
-A fine study of the main political AMERICAN FREEDOM AND organizer of the American Revolu- CATHOLIC POWER, by Paul Blanstion.
-Cloth, \$7.50. hard.
-Completely revised and re-THE AMERICAN SOCIALIST written, with new material.
-Paper, MOVEMENT 1897-1912, by Ira Kipnis.
+A fine study of the main political AMERICAN FREEDOM AND organizer of the American Revolu-CATHOLIC POWER, by Paul Blanstion.
+Cloth, \$7.50.
+THE AMERICAN SOCIALIST MOVEMENT 1897-1912, by Ira Kipnis.
 Cloth, \$5.50.
-REASON AND REVOLUTION, by Herbert Marcuse.
-Hegel and the rise of social theory.
-Paper, \$2.45.
-BLACK MOSES, by Crenon.
-Bioraphy of Marcus Garvey.
-Paper. \$1.95.
-SOVIET RUSSIA, by Theodore NEW LIGHT ON THE MOST Draper.
-Second volume of the his-ANCIENT EAST, by V. Gordon tory of the Communist party.
-Be-Childe.
-Paper, \$1.95. gins with 1923.
-Well documented THE GOLDEN BOUGH, by Sir Cloth, \$7.50.
-James Frazer.
-The classic work FIDEL CASTRO, by Jules Duabout the myths, religions, magical bris.
-Written when American propand ritual practices of our ancesagandists sought to woo Castro by tors.
-Paper, \$2.50.
-Cloth, \$3.95. flattery, the book contains inter- THE LETTERS OF SACCO AND VANZETTI, edited by Marion D. Frankfurter and Gardner Jackson.
-Paper, \$1.85.
-THE ECONOMIC INTERPRETA-TION OF THE CONSTITUTION OF THE UNITED STATES, by Charles A. Beard.
-Special, cloth \$1.19.
-Highly recommended for back-THE STRANGE CAREER OF ground reading on the Cuban Revolution.
+ROOTS OF AMERICAN COM-MUNISM, by Theodore Draper.
+Traces the party from its origin up to its emergence from the underground in 1923.
+Cloth, \$5.95.
+AMERICAN COMMUNISM AND SOVIET RUSSIA, by Theodore Draper.
+Second volume of the his tory of the Communist party.
+Be gins with 1923.
+Well documented.
+Cloth, \$7.50.
+FIDEL CASTRO, by Jules Dubeis.
+Written when American propagandists sought to woo Castro by flattery, the book contains interesting material, including quotations from documents.
+Dubois. now a rabid Castro-hater and a prominent figure in the counter-revolu tionary camp, dumped his book.
+Cloth, special while they last \$.59.
+RURAL CUBA, by Lowry Nelson.
+Highly recommended for back-ground reading on the Cuban Revolution.
 Cloth, \$3.50.
-JIM CROW, by C. Vann Woodward.
-Special, \$1.19.
-AMERICA'S SIXTY FAMILIES. by Ferdinand Lundberg.
-The stand- CUBA - ANATOMY OF A REV-OLUTION, by Leo Huberman and Paul M. Sweezy.
-A thought-provoking report by the editors of the Monthly Review after a first-hand study of the tremendous accomplishments of the new Cuban social segregation in the South.
+CUBA - ANATOMY OF A REV-OLUTION, by Leo Huberman and Paul M. Sweezy.
+A thought-provoking report by the editors of the Monthly Review after a first-hand study of the tremendous accomplishments of the new Cubar STRIDE TOWARD FREEDOM (Continued from Page 1) in the boom-recession cycle tells 1950 to 1953. war.